peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * A binary floating-point number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the specified precision without rounding, or if the arithmetic context defines an exponent range and the specified exponent is outside that range.

 ### Reduce